qTox/qTox/doc/coding_standards.md

 You can run [`tools/format-code.sh`] to format all C++ files tracked by git.

+In case something is not specified in the following paragraphs, the [CppCoreGuidelines] apply.

 ## Coding Standard

 qTox is written under **[ISO/IEC 14882:2011 (C++11)][ISO/IEC/C++11]** without